devtoguk/milestone-3-THINGS-TO-DO/README.md

 ## Customer Goals
 - Search for an activity to do.
 - Easy to find the information so they can make an informed decision.
-- Have the ability to submit an activity idea for the app.
+- Have the ability to submit an activity idea for the app to share with the other users.
 - Be able to keep a list of their favourite activities.

 ## Administrator Goals